+(COMMON TO ALL BRANCHES)

-Code: 19BCC2TH03 5 0 0 100 5 ENGINEERING CHEMISTRY (COMMON TO ALL BRANCHES) II SEMESTER 3 0 0 40 60 100 3 I B.TECH II SEMESTER L Т Р INTERNAL MARKS EXTERNAL MARKS TOTAL MARKS CREDITS
+CODE: 19BCC2TH03 ENGINEERING CHEMISTRY

+3 0 0 40 60 100 3

+I B.TECH II SEMESTER L Т Р INTERNAL MARKS EXTERNAL MARKS TOTAL MARKS CREDITS

-- To analyze water for its various parameters and its significance in industrial and domestic allocations. - To acquire the knowledge on types of polymers, fuels and their applications. - To provide information on exciting advanced materials available in engineering. - To apply the electrochemical principles, understand the fundamentals of corrosion and development of different techniques in corrosion control. - To learn the importance of engineering materials used in daily life and industry.
+- 1.To analyze water for its various parameters and its significance in industrial and domestic allocations. - 2.To acquire the knowledge on types of polymers, fuels and their applications. - 3.To provide information on exciting advanced materials available in engineering. - 4.To apply the electrochemical principles, get the fundamentals of corrosion and development of different techniques in corrosion control. - 5.To learn the importance of engineering materials used in daily life and industry.